-If this sounds like you, you might have heard the term “control freak” thrown your way once or twice.
-A control freak is defined as “someone who is determined to make things happen in exactly the way they want and who tries to make other people do what they want.”
+A “control freak” is defined as “someone who is determined to make things happen in exactly the way they want and who tries to make other people do what they want.”

-While control can certainly be a symptom of something serious (more on that later), most people who dabble in meticulous planning or scheduling could be seeking solace amid chaos.
+While the propensity to control everything can certainly be a symptom of something serious (more on that later), most people who dabble in meticulous planning or scheduling could be seeking solace amid chaos.
 And that’s totally understandable.

 “As adults, we may try to [cope with our own issues] by telling others what they should do when not asked and manipulating circumstances to try to influence what someone else thinks, feels, or experiences,” she says.

 This means it’s possible to relax your impulse to control.

 The key is to reduce your stress, so your needs have more room to flex in other directions.
 Mass and Kala MacDonald, who is founder and president of the meditation nonprofit Yoga to Cope, have some tips for letting go and regaining control in the moment:

 - Ground yourself.
 Literally and figuratively.
 Stand with your feet firmly planted on the floor.
 Notice how it feels.
 Look around the room and name seven colors.
 Notice how that feels.

 - Create relaxed structure.
 Allow yourself to find small elements of control within your day — cooking, baking, and cleaning are popular, but your ways of doing this can also be more passive.